 In addition to these, there are juices and an assortment of teas.

 Mixed Berry Acai Bowl – $7.95

 The first bite was like being punched in the face with delicious berry fist, the sweet raspberries being the prominent flavour but then the whole thing mellowing out with a touch of mango and dragon fruit.
 I really, really enjoyed this and it was so large that it never seemed to end (which I very much approve of)!
 The banana and the granola were mixed throughout and the coconut shavings added texture and flavour.
 Overall this was one of the best Acai bowls I’ve ever had.

 Sourdough is supplied by local baker Beyond Bread and the rest is prepared in house.
-A great combo of smushed avocado and black beans gives you a healthy and guilt free breakfast, without feeling like you ate rabbit food.
+A great combo of smashed avocado and black beans gives you a healthy and guilt-free breakfast, without feeling like you ate rabbit food.

-OK, apart from my grumblings about this location not being convenient for me any more, it’s actually a great location.
-It’s near the corner of McDonald and Broadway, which means there are buses from every direction as well as lots of paid on street parking as well as some on street parking around the back roads.
+OK, apart from my grumblings about this location not being convenient for me anymore, it’s actually a great location.
+It’s near the corner of McDonald and Broadway, which means there are buses from every direction as well as lots of paid on-street parking as well as some free parking around the back roads.
 Protip – there’s a Safeway across the road that’s free to park if you are a customer.